What happens if your home in Mexico becomes so damaged that you can no longer live in it for a while?

 However, if you have planned well and are protected by a “loss of use” provision in your property insurance policy, you will be able to move into rental accommodation while your claim is being adjusted and repairs are being made without incurring living expenses that are higher than your ordinary outgoings.
-This can help you stay out of debt and return your life-situation to its normal rhythm as soon as practicable.
+This can help you to protect your savings, or stay out of debt, and return your life-situation to its normal rhythm as soon as practicable.

 In addition to paying for temporary housing, you may also be covered for moving expenses and temporary storage of your home furnishings.
 Policies vary, and the total monetary amount and length of time you are covered for will be determined by the provisions of the coverage you arrange.

 Depending on your policy, you may also qualify for help with restaurant bills (beyond what you and your family might spend ordinarily on food): after all, if you can’t cook in your own kitchen, you will still need to eat —typically in restaurants— until you can return home.
 Your insurer might also provide some immediate help with replacement clothing if yours is damaged or not available.